aramette/LORCAN/1.8/README.md

 ```

-To exit from the LORCAN-env, type:
+To exit from the *LORCAN-env*, type:
 ```
 source deactivate LORCAN-env
 ```